 Risk analysis lists are prepared for illustrative purposes.
-The Contractor shall conduct detailed risk assessments for each task under its responsibility by taking these lists into consideration.
+The Contractor shall conduct detailed risk assessments for each activity under their responsibility, taking these lists into consideration.
 Risk assessments shall be prepared in accordance with the Occupational Health and Safety Risk Assessment Regulation (Official Gazette: 29.12.2012/28512) and shall be revised when necessary.